Willson Contreras Player Props: Cardinals vs. Astros

-On Wednesday, Willson Contreras (hitting .289 in his past 10 games) and the St. Louis Cardinals face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:45 PM ET.
+Willson Contreras and his .357 on-base percentage over his past 10 games (55 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Houston Astros and J.P.
+France on June 29 at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Astros.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Willson Contreras Game Info & Props vs. the Astros